SUNET/pkcs11_ca/docs/source/usage.rst

    time.sleep(2)

    # Run dehydrated to register an ACME account with the CA
+   # The CA url is configurable in the config file
    subprocess.call(["bash", "-c", "bash dehydrated --register --accept-terms --ca 'https://ca:8005/acme/directory' --algo secp384r1"])

    # Run dehydrated to request the CA to sign our CSR